 Martha was a woman of tremendous faith and spiritual insight (John 11:22, 24, 27).
 She was also the mistress of an affluent home that was spacious enough to accommodate Jesus and others (John 12:1-5).
 Martha may well have hosted and led a church in her home after Pentecost.
 Was “the chosen sister” (mentioned in 2 John 1:13) Mary of Bethany, Martha’s sister?
 As appealing as this idea may be, there is no evidence in this letter, or from early Christian writings, that “the chosen lady” was Martha.

 Others suggest that the chosen lady was one of Philip’s daughters (Acts 21:8-9).
 Early church writings inform us that Philip’s daughters were held in high esteem by the early church.
 Perhaps the chosen lady was one of Philip’s daughters, and the “chosen sister” another daughter.
-Some of Philip’s daughters went to live in Asia Minor, and it is commonly believed that the “Chosen Lady” is in Asia Minor, and possibly in Ephesus.
+Some of Philip’s daughters went to live in Asia Minor, and it is commonly believed that the “Chosen Lady” was in Asia Minor.

 WHAT WAS THE CHOSEN LADY’S ROLE?

-While we cannot know this woman’s name with any degree of certainty, there are some details in John’s second letter which indicate her role.
+While we do not know this woman’s name, there are some details in John’s second letter which indicate her role.
 This becomes even clearer when we compare 2 John with John’s other two New Testament letters, especially 3 John, as there are several distinct similarities between 2 John and 3 John.

 Some people who take the word “children” (tekna) very literally believe that this letter was written to a mother with believing children (2 John 1:1, 4 & 13).
 What these people have failed to take into account is that, in each of his three letters, John frequently used the word “children” (tekna and teknia) as a term to refer to Christians – “spiritual children”.